photoprism/photoprism-docs/docs/user-guide/pwa.md

         ![Screenshot](img/android-3.jpg){: style="width:35%"}

-PhotoPrism is now available on the home screen of your phone or tablet, or on the desktop of your computer.
+The PWA is now installed on the home screen of your device and can be launched from there.

 ![Screenshot](img/ios-4.jpg){: style="width:35%"}